bchavez/Bogus/README.md

 	* `FileName` - Get a random file name.
 	* `DirectoryPath` - Get a random directory path (Unix).
 	* `FilePath` - Get a random file path (Unix).
+	* `CommonFileName` - Generates a random file name with a common file extension.
 	* `MimeType` - Get a random mime type
 	* `CommonFileType` - Returns a commonly used file type.
 	* `CommonFileExt` - Returns a commonly used file extension.